 Pin Function SCLK Serial Clock.
-The serial shift clock input, which is used to synchronize serial interface reads and writes.
+The serial shift clock input.
+SCLK is used to synchronize serial interface reads and writes.
 SDIO Serial Data Input/Output.
-A dual-purpose pin that typically serves as an input or an output, depending on the instruction being sent and the relative position in the timing frame.
+A dual-purpose pin.
+The typical role for this pin is an input and output depending on the instruction being sent and the relative position in the timing frame.
 CSB Chip Select Bar.
 An active-low control that gates the read and write cycles.